 The Most Fabulous 30th Birthday Ideas in Edinburgh

 Preparing to say goodbye to your twenties?
-Don’t even worry about it, we’ve selected the best that the Scottish capital has to offer so you can celebrate in style.
+Don’t even worry about it, we’ve selected the best that the Scottish capital has to offer so you can celebrate in style

 For some reason (we like to think it’s part of Edinburgh’s archaic charm), much of the city still operates on a cash-only basis.
 Just make sure you’ve always got a few notes on you so you’re not caught short.
 Oh, and try not to worry when the Scottish bank notes come out of the cashpoint.
-It is not Monopoly money, yes, it is real, and yes, you can use it south of the Border.
-But most importantly, whatever you plan on doing for celebrating a 30th birthday in Edinburgh, make sure you book ahead.
+It is not Monopoly money.
+Yes, it is real, and yes, you can use it south of the Border.
+But most importantly, whatever you plan on doing for celebrating a birthday in Edinburgh, make sure you book ahead.
 This goes for restaurants and bars.
 Things still run in quite an old fashioned way, and the best places in town often have a waiting list of a few weeks, so it’s worth planning your trip so you’re not left ordering a takeaway.
 Heaven forbid.
 Not many cities can boast a royal palace, a castle, a parliament and noteworthy historic monuments and galleries within one square mile.
 You’d be hard-pressed to find somewhere you don’t like in Edinburgh, but, of course, some neighbourhoods will be a little more up your street than others.

-This area is full of bougie boutiques, charity shops (often full of designer gear) artisanal cheesemongers and bookshops.
+This area is full of stylish boutiques, charity shops (often full of designer gear) artisanal cheesemongers and bookshops.
 Très chic indeed.
 The perfect area to have brunch at one of the many cafes or weekly food market and then spend a lazy day strolling.

 This neighbourhood is like walking in a fairytale.
 Think squat Victorian cottages, cobbles and quaint architecture.
 Running through it is the Water of Leith, the main river that flows through Edinburgh.
 Walk along it and try and spot Antony Gormley’s acclaimed life-size iron sculptures standing in the water.
 Keep walking and eventually you’ll reach the Scottish National Gallery of Modern Art.
 If you love art, make sure you take a break from the 30th birthday celebrations in Edinburgh and don’t leave the city without paying a visit.